shin10567/Morinus-Source-Codes/README.md

 - Circumambulations: fixed a bug where the starting age was negative when using the Julian calendar; replaced the minute/second symbols with those used in the Speculum.
 - Status bar (Main Chart, Revolution, Profection, Election, Transit, Sun Transit): replaced “:” with “°” in the latitude/longitude display.
 - Zodiacal Releasing: fixed an issue where chart times near midnight incorrectly used the previous day as the start date.
+#### 9.4.2
+- Raised the limit of the Firdaria and Profections tables to 150 years.